DeadTaco/smart-modules/README.md

 When you create a new instance of the API with a `new` operator, your modules added with the `SmartModule.addModule` function will load and initialize.
 You cannot add new modules with the `SmartModule.addModule` function after creating a new instance of the API.
 Instead, you will have to use the post-initialized functionality as seen here:

-#### Adding modules after the API has already been initalized with the `new` operator
+#### <u>Defining modules after the API has already been initalized with the `new` operator (module *"Hot-Loading"*)</u>
-If you've already initialized the API, you'll lose access to the SmartModule.addModule function.
+If you've already initialized the API, the SmartModule.addModule function will no longer register added modules.
 Instead, you will have to rely on the instance of the API you defined with the `new` operator and use its `addModule` function.
 It works exactly the same way as the `SmartModule.addModule` function, but if you have dependencies, they will have to be loaded in the order of their needs.
-It is always best to load the modules **before** initializing the API.
 For example:
 ```JAVASCRIPT
     const sm = new SmartModule();
     sm.addModule("mymodule", ({